Regulations

 Preparation and orientation session for Kirkland grantees -

-Library training and methodological workshop in the cities of affiliation -
+Library training in the cities of affiliation -

 -

-Convention for all grantees and the celebration concluding the Kirkland Program Research (presentations by grantees) -
+II Convention for all grantees in Warsaw and the celebration concluding the Kirkland Program Research (presentations by grantees) -

 Individual presentations and lectures by grantees closing the study program; submission and defense of final projects -